 Rainbow brush fire contained at 5 acres

-RAINBOW - A brush fire off Interstate 15 on Sunday, Sept.
-15 has been contained at 5 acres, Cal Fire San Diego reported.
+A brush fire off Interstate 15 Sunday, Sept.
+15, has been contained at 5 acres, Cal Fire San Diego officials said.

-The fire burned three acres in the 2000 block of Rainbow Glen Road.
+The fire burned 3 acres in the 2000 block of Rainbow Glen Road in Rainbow.

 At 4:46 p.m.
 Cal Fire announced that any residents displaced by the fire could return to their homes and that no road closures were in place.

-At 7:30 p.m., the fire was officially reported to have burned five acres and was 100% contained.
+At 7:30 p.m., the fire was officially reported to have burned 5 acres and was 100% contained.

 The fire burned in medium to heavy fuels, according to Cal Fire and the North County Fire Protection District.